 By clicking on the PressReader app lounge guests have access to a very large selection of newspapers and magazines from over 120 countries in over 60 languages.
 That’s 7,000 trusted publications.
 Readers can instantly translate articles in up to 18 languages.

-For a full weekly update on travel, sign up for Business Travel News distributed by email in the early hours of every Monday morning.
+For a full weekly update on travel, sign up for your copy of Business Travel News distributed by email in the early hours of every Monday morning.
 It comes free of charge, and your address will never be given out, used just once a week.
 Colloquially known as BTN it is a mixture of the latest travel news, and less serious material written in a lighter vein.
 Each week there is a travel feature story and it offers monthly cruising and motoring reviews.
 Click here to view on site 24/7.